lakindugamage/lakindugamage/README.md

 ## 📈 Github Performance

 ⚡I do my best to keep a healthy work-life balance.
-Since I'm still a student, I sometimes find it hard to maintain all other aspects of my life in balance which results in a decline in Github activity.
+Since I'm still a student who also has to work full-time, I sometimes find it hard to maintain all other aspects of my life in balance which results in a decline in Github activity.
 However, I do my best to keep this balance and to not disrupt the flow.

 ![GitHub stats (NOTE: If you see this text, then someting must've gone wrong with loading this widget.
 Please try reloading.
 If it still persist, please contact me.)](https://github-readme-stats.vercel.app/api?username=asankaSovis&show_icons=true&count_private=true&theme=merko)